engineering-collaboration/book/docs/book/anatomy-of-a-software-company/team-interactions.md

 ## Workspace design

 We have influence on communication behavior of our teams.
-As with the Inverse Conway maneuver, we ask ourselves who we want to communicate with whom how frequently and design our workspaces around this mandate.
+As with the *Inverse Conway Maneuver*, we ask ourselves who we want to communicate with whom how frequently and design our workspaces around this mandate.
 This approach works for both physical and virtual workspaces.

 The most physical method for steering communication within an office is, quite physically, walls.
 We plan who shares an office with whom and the physical distance between teams.
 We arrange our vertical teams by rooms, floors, and buildings.
 Subtler influences of communication behaviour is established by designing the viewing angles of individual contributors.
 For office workers we strategically place table arrangements, whiteboards, plants, and décor.